GitAtom-PDX/GitAtom/README.md

 git remote set-url live alias:/path/to/your/repo.git
 ```

-The live branch will now use your alias to push to the live branch.
+The live branch will now use your alias to connect via ssh.

 You need to have permissions to write in the repo and working tree directory on the
 remote server.
 If that directory cannot normally be written to without sudo you